 The younger brother of Kyukosai, the 10th generation of Omote Senke, he is the child of Kokosai, the 7th generation of the Hisada family.

 As a child his eyes were damaged from illness and he lost his eyesight.
-Kokosai’s wife, Soei acted as the head of the school with the help of Sousen Kizu and adopted Isshisai, born to Kyukosai of Omote Senke, to continue the Mushakouji Senke line.
+Kokosai's wife, Soei acted as the head of the school with the help of Sousen Kizu and adopted Isshisai, born to Kyukosai of Omote Senke, to continue the Mushakoji Senke line.

 It was a difficult period within the chaos of the Meiji Restoration following the destruction of the Kaei era fires.
 In 1881 Isshisai rebuilt tearooms, gardens, and during the second half of the Meiji era he created the foundation of the tea ceremony revival.
 The present day Sodo (Totoken) was the preferred teahouse of this time.